raindog151/unarticulate-AEM/README.md

 # unarticulate-AEM
-Poorly written script to unpack content create by articulate rise and fix it to work with adobe experience manager filename requirements
+Hastily written script to unpack content created by Articulate Rise and fix it to work with Adobe Experience Manager filename requirements

-This script fixes a moment in time issue with Adobe Experience Manager (AEM) where courses generated in Articulate Rise auro-generate file names that are not compatable.Input expects a zip file containing all html and assets (images, etc) and outputs either a generated zip file unless the -n flag is passed.
+This script fixes a moment in time issue with Adobe Experience Manager (AEM) where courses generated in Articulate Rise auto-generate file names that are not compatable due to character constraints.
+This script expects a zip file containing all html and assets (images, etc) and outputs a new zip file unless the -n flag is passed.
 It worked on one course I was supplied, but I make no promises it will work for you.
 Happy to try to fix bugs if reported.

+This script has been tested on OSX and Linux, I don't have access to a Windows box to try.

 If this helps you, feel free to donate to me via venmo/paypal: raindog151[at]gmail[dot]com